Art in the Library

 Student Art in the Library

 Students are encouraged to display their art in the library and propose temporary art installations.
-Those who wish to do so should contact Peter Gilbert, the Library Director.
+Those who wish to do so should contact Cindy Patterson, Circulation Services Supervisor.
 Some of the previously displayed art can be viewed from the following links:

 Collections include the Tom Dietrich Gallery, the Roger Dale Kruse Room collection and the Gallery of Presidents.
 Photographs of the presidential portraits, along with descriptions of the subject and artist can be found in the Lawrence University Presidential Portraits collection in Lux.